unboxed/unboxed.co/source/blog/2020-01-28-welcome-to-the-team-michelle-isme.html.markdown

 Since then, I've been working in product management, service design and user experience design — I'm not tied to one particular discipline.

-As a product manager, my design background helps me to emphasise with users and deliver experiences to met their needs; as a designer, I wear my product hat to assess how technically feasible and commercially viable what I’m designing is.
+As a product manager, my design background helps me to emphasise with users and deliver experiences to meet their needs; as a designer, I wear my product hat to assess how technically feasible and commercially viable what I’m designing is.
 The challenge of identifying and solving problems is what makes things interesting; working with people affected by the ‘problem’ to design a better alternative is what makes it satisfying.

 Previously, I’ve worked in a tech startup, in the third sector, government, and for my own company.
 Every job and organisation has taught me something new about my career and myself.